linode/apl-docs/docs/inst-cli.md

 ## 2. Customize configuration

-As you learned in the [configuration](configuration) section, the essential otomi platform configurations are stored in `env/cluster.yaml`, `env/settings.yaml` and `env/secrets.settings.yaml` files.
+The essential otomi platform configurations are stored in `env/cluster.yaml`, `env/settings.yaml` and `env/secrets.settings.yaml` files.
 Inspect them and customize values to much your environment.

 The environment variables are defined `env/.env` file, where: